Do you optimize your TinaCMS project for clarity, performance, and reliable builds?

 ✅ Best practices

-Auto-generated GraphQL queries are not optimized, as a result, they may include nested objects with redundant data.
-For example, recipes that include an ingredients object, which in turn includes the same recipes again.
+- Auto-generated GraphQL queries are often unoptimized and may contain nested objects with redundant data.
+For example, a recipe might include an ingredients object, which in turn references the same recipe again.
 Creating custom queries can reduce the size of objects and improve performance